joshcanhelp/josh-to-11/content/post/146-thoughts-on-web-design-and-development-pricing.md

 wpid: 1750
 ---

-# Thoughts on web design and development pricing

 When you contact someone like me to design your site or code up an email or put together a WordPress blog, you generally have two ways to pay for this service: by the hour or by the project.
 I can give you an estimate, track the hours, and bill you at the end or I can tell you a price based on what I think will be involved and keep the work to around that amount.
 I think both of these ways suck and I’d like to tell you why.